nbicocchi/learn-microservices/modules/communication-sync/slides/2 - Sync communication.md

 # Synchronous Communications

 In synchronous communication, services interact in a *request–response* manner — the caller sends a request and waits for a reply before continuing.
 This model is simple and intuitive, resembling traditional client-server interactions.
-Typical implementations include **REST**, **GraphQL**, **gRPC**, **Avro**, each offering different trade-offs in flexibility, performance, and data format (best for edge, cloud, or both).
+Typical implementations include **REST**, **GraphQL**, **gRPC**, **Avro**, each offering different trade-offs in flexibility, performance, and data format (best for edge or cloud).

 ---